kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 - `.currentOptimalTrial.parameterAssignments` is the corresponding hyperparameter set.

-As well, `status` shows the experiment's trials with the current statuses.
+In addition, `status` shows the experiment's trials with their current status.

 <a id="view-ui"></a>

 View the results of the experiment in the Katib UI:

 1. Open the Katib UI as described [above](#katib-ui).

 1. Click **Hyperparameter Tuning** on the Katib home page.

 1. Open the Katib menu panel on the left, then open the **HP** section and click **Monitor**: